 If you're curious about a career in health care, or if you'd just like to make a difference for patients in our community, then we invite you to join Daring to Care, the student volunteer program at Mt.
 Ascutney Hospital.
 This eleven-week program is offered at multiple times each year and is open to junior and senior high school students or ages 15 to 18, in the Connecticut River Valley.

 As a Daring to Care volunteer, you’ll learn firsthand what it’s like to work in a busy, modern hospital, assisting patients, families and staff every day – and gaining experience that will enhance your high school resume and college application.
 Daring to Care volunteers attend classes in basic health care skills such as communication, confidentiality, and more.
-Following 15 hours of classroom work, students then have the opportunity to volunteer for rotations in various hospital departments and long-term care settings.
+Following the classroom work, students then have the opportunity to volunteer for rotations in various hospital departments and long-term care settings.
 What a great way to “test drive” a health care career, meet new friends, and make a difference for others!

 As A Daring To Care Volunteer, you will

 - Learn CPR, infection control and other clinical skills

 - Speak to and learn from experienced professionals